jonaidshianifar/LeetCode/README.md

 Please remember that LeetCode is a valuable resource for honing your coding skills and preparing for technical interviews.
 However, it's essential to use it responsibly and avoid any unethical practices like plagiarism or cheating.

 Happy coding!

-## License

-This repository is available under the [MIT License](LICENSE).
-Feel free to use and distribute the code according to the terms of the license.